 Kansas City's pass rush: Give the Chiefs a raucous home crowd and some top pass rushers, and it's going to be a long day for the opponent's offensive line.
 Kansas City had 10 sacks against Oakland on Sunday, its most in a game since 1998.
 The Chiefs have 21 sacks on the season, which leads the NFL.
 Not coincidentally, the Chiefs are 6-0.

-The trio of defensive tackle Dontari Poe, and outside linebackers Justin Houston and Tamba Hali are as good as it gets.
-Hali had 3.5 sacks on Sunday.
+The trio of defensive tackle Dontari Poe and outside linebackers Justin Houston and Tamba Hali are as good as it gets.
+Hali had three-and-a-half sacks on Sunday.
 Houston already has 9.5 this season.
-Being able to rush the passer that well gives them a chance to win against anyone ... including division foe Denver, whose offensive line looked shaky at times against Jacksonville.
+Being able to rush the passer that well gives them a chance to win against anyone ... including division foe Denver, whose offensive line looked pretty shaky at times against Jacksonville.

 Josh Freeman: There's no doubt after Sunday that Freeman is going to start at quarterback for the Vikings sooner than later.
 The Vikings are now 1-4 after an embarrassing 35-10 loss to the Panthers.
 Minnesota's offense didn't score until the final two minutes.
 Matt Cassel dinked and dunked all game, and his 44 attempts went for 241 yards.
-The Vikings looked awful against a Panthers team that was 1-3 heading into Sunday.
+The Vikings looked awful against a 1-3 Panthers team.

 Alonso, a prime candidate for defensive rookie of the year, had 22 (!!!) total tackles from his middle linebacker spot.
 Athletic receiver Marquise Goodwin, criminally underused at Texas, scored a 40-yard touchdown with 1:08 to tie the game.
 Receiver Robert Woods has had his moments, and of course quarterback EJ Manuel looks like he belongs.
 You can build a consistent winner with draft classes like these.